hankchau/igdb_finder/README.md

 ```

 --infile:<br/>
-    \t A required argument that specifies a csv input file that includes a list of game titles to be searched for.<br/><br/>
+  A required argument that specifies a csv input file that includes a list of game titles to be searched for.<br/><br/>

 --key:<br/>
-    -Users can specify an App key that is required to access the database.
+  Users can specify an App key that is required to access the database.
 If no keys are provided, the script will search based on my key, which has a limit on items returned per query, and a monthly query quota.<br/><br/>

 --fields:<br/>